onwayami2020/my-personal-site/content/talk/Jamovi_Software/index.md

   postcode:
   country:
 summary:
-abstract: "Jamovi is a new 3rd generation statistical spreadsheet. designed from the ground up to be easy to use, jamovi is a compelling alternative to costly statistical products such as SPSS and SAS.
+abstract: <div class=text-justify>"Jamovi is a new 3rd generation statistical spreadsheet. designed from the ground up to be easy to use, jamovi is a compelling alternative to costly statistical products such as SPSS and SAS.
 This one-day course provides a profound introduction to Jamovi: Free and Open Statistical Software.
 The course has been designed for PhD students who are interested in learning how to use Jamovi Software in their own research applications.
 A basic knowledge of multivariate statistics and SEM techniques is helpful, but not required.
 The session will cover theory and its application.
-Specifically, theoretical explanations underlying the software procedures and practical exercises where participants will apply their learning to real-world examples provided by the instructor."
+Specifically, theoretical explanations underlying the software procedures and practical exercises where participants will apply their learning to real-world examples provided by the instructor."</div>

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.